LI-YONG-QI/Sui_DynaVest/README.md

+## Important notice
+This repository was strictly developed within the official hackathon timeframe.
+All commits reflect real-time progress during the event.
+No pre-hackathon development was involved.
+Please check commits details for a comprehensive understanding of the development process.

 # DynaVest

 Introducing DynaVest, Your DeFAI Agent – an intelligent, fully autonomous system designed to execute, optimize, and adapt DeFi strategies based on your unique risk profile.
 With a user-friendly interface, it empowers you to interact effortlessly with DeFi protocols while staying up-to-date on the latest trends and insights in real time.